Tony118g/captured/README.md

 * ##### Photo Search Bar
     * On the photos page, a search bar is displayed at the top.
     * Users are able to use this to search for photos by title and owner.
-    * Once a user has input a query into the search bar, the relevant results are presented underneath.
+    * Once a user has inputted a query into the search bar, the relevant results are presented underneath.
     * If no results are found, a message is presented to inform the user.

     ![The photo search bar](documentation/readme-images/photo-search-bar.png)

-#### Inifinite Scrolling
+#### Infinite Scrolling
-* In order to create a better user experience, infinite scroll functionality has been added to site content such as photo lists, tour lists and comments so that users may scroll through content without having to reload the page or navigate to a new one.
+* In order to create a better user experience, infinite scroll functionality has been added to site content such as photo lists, tour lists, and comments so that users may scroll through content without having to reload the page or navigate to a new one.
 * New content is automatically loaded as the user scrolls.

 #### Access Token Refreshing
-* Functionality has been added to refesh access tokens so users can remain logged in for up to 24 hours.
+* Functionality has been added to refresh access tokens so users can remain logged in for up to 24 hours.
-* This greatly improves user experience as it prevents users from having to repeatedly login to the site within a relatively short time period.
+* This greatly improves user experience as it prevents users from having to repeatedly log in to the site within a relatively short time period.

 ### Future Features

 There are some features that I may implement in the future that I think would improve the overall performance and functionality of the site.

-Some of the original user stories in the project kanban board have been been assigned to future development opportunities due to a combination of time constraints and the fact that they would have little effect on the outcome of the site.
+Some of the original user stories in the project Kanban board have been assigned to future development opportunities due to a combination of time constraints and the fact that they would have little effect on the outcome of the site.
 These features include:

 * The ability for a user to delete their own profile.
     * The functionality for this has been completed in the backend API.
 The front-end functionality needs to be implemented for it to be entirely complete.
 * The ability to search for specific profiles in the popular profile list.
-    * This is partially implemented in the way that a user can search for photo posts owned by a particular profile, however there is no separate search function in the profile list.
+    * This is partially implemented in the way that a user can search for photo posts owned by a particular profile, however, there is no separate search function in the profile list.
 * Functionality for users to view a list of following and followed profiles for a particular user.

 Other possible features that could be implemented in the future are: